A State Investigation Into Trickling Springs Creamery's Finances Preceded Its Sudden Closure

 The allegations say TSC sold promissory notes to at least 110 investors—at least 15 of whom reside in Pennsylvania—and failed to provide pertinent financial statements.
 TSC executives Philip Reil, co-founder Gerald Byers, Elvin Martin, and Dale Martin allegedly received large sums of money from TSC bank accounts through March 2018; at least $1,184,318 was withdrawn in cash.
 Meanwhile, the state alleges TSC was insolvent and unable to fulfill its financial obligations to investors.

 Trickling Springs marketing director Joe Miller declined to comment on behalf of the company.
-A representative from the Pennsylvania Department of Banking and Securities says a private hearing occurred on July 19 and a decision will follow.
+A representative from the Pennsylvania Department of Banking and Securities says a hearing occurred on July 19, and a decision will follow.

 A former employee of the company, who wishes to remain anonymous, says they and other members of the Pennsylvania Mennonite community backed the company because of its perceived values—proudly displayed on the company website—and Mennonite affiliations.
-They say they quit working for TSC because payment was frequently late.
+They say they quit working for TSC because of change in the company’s culture and perceived late payments to affiliated businesses.

 “I think a lot of people are hurt.
 They’re people they trusted and now they got taken advantage of,” says the former employee.
 “It’s not unknown people, it’s people who are friends with each other and go to church with each other.
 It’s wrong all around.”

-Note: This story has been updated from an earlier version.